Standing Committee of the National People's Congress: History

-In 1954, the 1st National People's Congress was held in Beijing, which became the statutory parliament of the People's Republic of China.
+In 1954, the 1st National People's Congress was held in Beijing, which became the supreme organ of state power of the People's Republic of China.
 The Standing Committee was established as its permanent organ.
-The 1954 Constitution of the People's Republic of China stipulates that "the National People's Congress is the sole organ that exercises the legislative power of the state" and that the Standing Committee of the National People's Congress has only the power to "interpret laws" and "enact decrees".
+The 1954 Constitution of China stipulates that "the National People's Congress is the sole organ that exercises the legislative power of the state" and that the Standing Committee of the National People's Congress has only the power to "interpret laws" and "enact decrees".
 However, because the number of delegates to the National People's Congress is in the thousands and non-full-time, only one meeting is held annually, and the meeting period cannot be too long.
 The 2nd NPC authorized its Standing Committee the power to exercise legislative power when the NPC is not in session.

 For a while after establishment of the People's Republic, the power of the Standing Committee was limited to interpretation of its constitution and laws.
-At present, the NPC Standing Committee plays a key role in legislation and has the power to promulgate and amend most laws and decrees.
-Bills voted on by the National People's Congress are usually submitted by the Standing Committee after its third reading.

 During the political chaos of the Cultural Revolution, the NPC rarely held meetings and the Standing Committee virtually ceased to function.
 During this period, Chairman Zhu De and First Vice Chairman Dong Biwu had both died, which enabled Vice Chairman Soong Ching-ling, a member of the Revolutionary Committee of the Kuomintang, to exercise the functions and powers of Chairman of the NPCSC to a certain extent.
-With the abolition of the presidency in 1975, she effectively became the first female head of state in China by legal definition.